yggdrion/soundpadrc/README.md

 test11

 # todo
+- always tag and push to test.pypi.org
+- force pr, disallow main commit?
+- semver to tag after commit?
+- run action only on tag and not commit?
-always tag and push to test.pypi.org if release generate changelog + push to pypi?
+- if release generate changelog + push to pypi?

 # example: